Muca is used in the project Skin-On Interfaces. Here are the steps to reproduce the skin.

 - (Optional: Pour an additional thin layer of silicone)

 Tip: I used a laser cutter to form the stencil to help me sew the electrodes.
 Although not needed, it facilitates the process and ensure an even distribution of the electrodes.
+The template can be downloaded here.
+For this prototype, I set up a spacing of 8mm between each electrode wires.

 3. Create the fat layer